Justin De Fratus: Philadelphia Phillies

 By 2013, De Fratus was a regular member of the bullpen, pitching in 58 games with the big-league club; he performed well enough to be considered likely to open the 2014 season firmly implanted in the Phillies bullpen.
 He broke spring training 2014 with the major league team, but after four appearances, he was optioned back to the minor leagues to work on commanding his pitches, notwithstanding the Phillies' dearth of other right-handed relieving options.
 While at Lehigh Valley, he spent a significant amount of time reviewing film from his outings in 2011 and 2012, from which he learned that he had a faster pace when pitching, a more aggressive pitching style, and a lower arm slot.
 Just under a month later, in late May, he was recalled to the major league team, and had much success (11 consecutive scoreless appearances) as part of a Phillies' bullpen that drastically improved from the beginning of the season, and, statistically, was among the best in the major leagues in early June.
 De Fratus' drastically improved command helped him halve his career walk rate – he walked just 5.5% of batters he faced in 2014, which contributed to a "breakout" season.
 Although he was overshadowed by the emergence of fellow relief pitcher Ken Giles, De Fratus established himself as a reliable late-innings reliever for the future.

+De Fratus made 61 appearances for Philadelphia during the 2015 campaign, but struggled to a 5.51 ERA with 68 strikeouts across 80 innings of work.
+On October 7, 2015, De Fratus was removed from the 40–man roster and sent outright to Triple–A Lehigh Valley.

 Seattle Mariners

-A free agent following the 2015 season, De Fratus signed a one-year contract with the Seattle Mariners on December 2.
+On December 2, 2016, De Fratus signed a one–year, major league contract with the Seattle Mariners.
 He was released on March 16, 2016, and re-signed to a minor league contract the following day.

 Texas Rangers

-On June 11, 2016, De Fratus was traded to the Texas Rangers.

-San Diego Padres
+On June 11, 2016, De Fratus was traded to the Texas Rangers as the player to be named later in a previous trade that saw Patrick Kivlehan be acquired by the Mariners.
+In 10 appearances for the Triple–A Round Rock Express, he compiled a 1.93 ERA with 7 strikeouts across 9 1/3 innings pitched.
+De Fratus was released by the Rangers organization on July 14.

+Washington Nationals

+On July 22, 2016, De Fratus signed a minor league contract with the Washington Nationals organization.
+In 7 games for the Double–A Harrisburg Senators, he posted a 1.69 ERA with 8 strikeouts.
+However, in 9 outings for the Triple–A Syracuse Chiefs, he struggled to a 9.00 ERA with 10 strikeouts.
+De Fratus elected free agency following the season on November 7.

+Southern Maryland BlueCrabs

-On February 28, 2017, De Fratus signed a minor league deal with the San Diego Padres.
+On February 28, 2017, De Fratus signed a minor league contract with the San Diego Padres organization.
 He was released a month later.